 - Add the stevia.

-- Mix in vanilla extract after removing from heat.
+- Mix in the vanilla extract after removing from heat.

-- Pour melted chocolate mixture over the raisins and walnuts.
+- Pour the melted chocolate mixture over the raisins and walnuts.

-- Store in covered container.
-Can also be stored in refrigerator or freezer, if desired.
+- Store the chocolate in a covered container.
+It can also be stored in a refrigerator or freezer if desired.

-Give Healthy Chocolate as Gifts for you Family and Friends.
+Give Healthy Chocolate as Gifts for Your Family and Friends.

 Learn how to make an assortment of amazingly delicious chocolates that’s actually healthy for you.
 Each of them uses small quantities of healthy sugars such as honey, coconut sugar, rice syrup or agave syrup.